lasthyphen/apm/README.md

 ### join-subnet
 Joins a subnet by its alias.
 Either a partial alias (e.g `spaces`) or a fully qualified name including the repository (e.g `ava-labs/core:spaces`) to disambiguate between multiple repositories can be used.

-This will install dependencies for the subnet by calling `install-vm` on each virtual machine required by the subnet.
+This will install dependencies for the subnet by calling `install-vm` on each ECC Engine required by the subnet.

 If multiple matches are found (e.g `repository-1/foo`, `repository-2/foo`), you will be required to specify the fully qualified name of the subnet definition to disambiguate the repository to install from.